Jump to ratings and reviews

 Also, interesting ideas about math minds and the patterns in weaving.

-Profile Image for Camelia Rose (on hiatus).
+Profile Image for Camelia Rose.

 September 14, 2022